Frequently Asked Questions

-Fundraising at Lab closes a budget gap in annual operations, and funds around 50% of Lab’s financial aid budget.
-In addition, it allows Lab to meet aspirational goals that would otherwise be impossible to reach.
+Securing generous support from parents, alumni, faculty, staff, and friends of Lab helps the institution close budget gaps in annual operations and allows Lab to meet aspirational goals that would otherwise be impossible to reach.

-Generous support from parents, alumni, faculty, and staff allows Lab to offer a first rank educational program without having to rely solely on tuition increases.
-Furthermore, by connecting passionate philanthropists to programs and projects, fundraising also allows Lab to realize programs that further our vision and mission, and often go above and beyond in creative and meaningful ways.
+By connecting passionate philanthropists to programs and projects, fundraising also allows Lab to realize activities that further our vision and mission, and often go above and beyond in creative and meaningful ways.

-Without this additional income, Lab would be forced to make difficult choices between tuition levels, financial aid budgets, and programmatic activities.
+Without these additional resources from dedicated supporters, Lab would be forced to make difficult choices between tuition levels, financial aid budgets, and programmatic activities.